 The Board still refused to award Harrison the prize.
 The newly appointed Astronomer Royal, Neville Maskelyne, was a proponent of the lunar distance method, and had hoped to win the prize himself.
 A fierce battle developed between both men in the ensuing years.
 Harrison appealed to King George III for assistance.
 By that time, he had designed a fifth model, the H5.
 The king tested Harrison’s H5 and found it to be accurate to one third of a second per day, over a six month period.
 It was not until the king’s intervention and an act passed by Parliament that Harrison finally received his money in 1773, 3 years short of his death.

-Indeed, Harrison’s clock was the most elegant chronometer ever built.
+Harrison’s clock would become the most elegant chronometer ever built.
 It was much more reliable than the Royal Observatory’s star maps and would transform navigation, transport, communication, and trade in the upcoming centuries.
-A very expensive instrument, it would become rather affordable by the 19th century.
+A very expensive instrument, it would, nonetheless, become rather affordable by the 19th century.
 The HMS Beagle, which carried Charles Darwin around the world for five years, had 22 chronometers aboard.